Little Joe (electric locomotive): History

 The locomotives were never delivered because the State Department banned sales of strategic goods to the Soviet Union whilst production was underway.
 This included the electric locomotives, which were considered strategic to the Soviet Railways.
 Before the ban, the tensions between the US and USSR caused the Soviet railway engineers to be recalled back to their country.
 GE completed the locomotives, but they were left with no owner.
 Two were damaged during the trials.
 Although minimal, unit 29924 collided with unit 29923, causing significant damage to the leading axle.

 The Soviet Union was then forced to design its own locomotive, the N8 (later VL8), which ran in 1953.
-This led to the development of the VL10 (3kV DC) and VL80 (25 kV AC) locomotives.
+This led to the development of the VL10 (3 kV DC) and VL80 (25 kV AC) locomotives.